mamba-org/mamba/README.md

 While `mamba` and `micromamba` are generally a drop-in replacement for `conda` there are a small number of limitations:

-- No support of revisions
+- mamba and micromamba do no support revisions yet (for discussions, see https://github.com/mamba-org/mamba/issues/803)

 ## micromamba